dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/advanced.md

 ## Type-Parameterized Tests

-*Type-parameterized tests* are like typed tests, except that they don't require you to know the list of types ahead of time.
+*Type-parameterized tests* are like typed tests, except that they don'type require you to know the list of types ahead of time.
 Instead, you can define the test logic first and instantiate it with different type lists later.
 You can even instantiate it more than once in the same program.